mj111312/Basics-of-Python-for-Data-Science/README.md

-# Pytthon for data science from the vert beginning.
+# Pytthon for data science from the very beginning.